IDS6145-18Spring/assignment-1-practice-designing-models-jaredwclark/analysis/README.md

-## Smart City (My Problem) Simulation
+## Smart City Safe Pedestrian Traffic System Simulation

-(remove: Define what category  (or combination of categories) of simulation needed to solve this problem.)

-(remove: Why did you choose this simulation type?)

-(remove: Roughly, how would you conduct the simulation to produce the results from your specification?)

-(remove: images say 1000 words for you...)
+A continuous simulation will be used to address the Safe Pedestrian Traffic System needs.

+A continuous simulation will help identify parameters of the traffic system.
+Vehicle, pedestrian, and biker throughput can be identified as well as the number of sensors (optical, pressure, and sound) needed to handle the throughput.

+Using historical traffic data the simulation will assist in determining if the appropriate number and location of sensors are in place.
+Too many could be expensive and become cumbersome for citizens.
+Too few and the systems goals could not be acheieved.